khred/IDSM-Tutorial-Group-5/ISDM Project.md

 <!-- toc -->

 ### Use case diagrams
-Use case diagram of interaction between Customer and Call center employee
+Use case diagram of the interaction between Customer and Call center employee
 ![Use Case diagrams_Kevin](https://github.com/khred/IDSM-Tutorial-Group-5/blob/master/Diagrams_Folder/Use%20Case%20Diagram.jpg)

 ### Activity diagrams